Correlation Between Visa and Bluebird Bio

 Strong

 Over the last 90 days Bluebird bio has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of rather unfluctuating basic indicators, Bluebird Bio may actually be approaching a critical reversion point that can send shares even higher in April 2025.
+In spite of unfluctuating performance in the last few months, the Stock's basic indicators remain rather sound which may send shares a bit higher in April 2025.
+The latest tumult may also be a sign of longer-term up-swing for the firm shareholders.

 Visa and Bluebird Bio Volatility Contrast